Who Is Hilary Duff?

 Duff released her fifth studio album, Breathe In.
 Breathe Out., in the spring of 2015 with its accompanying singles "Chasing the Sun," "All About You" and "Sparks."

 Activism and Philanthropy

 Outside of her performance career, Duff is heavily involved with charities, especially those focusing on the rights of animals and children.
-In 2005, she donated $250,000 to help victims of Hurricane Katrina, and encouraged her fans to donate as well.
+In 2005, she donated $250,000 to help victims of Hurricane Katrina and encouraged her fans to donate as well.

-As she looks toward the future, Hilary Duff remains very aware of the unusual opportunities that allowed her to achieve a great amount of success at a young age, saying, "I wonder what life would have been like to have a different life.
+As she looks toward the future, Duff remains very aware of the unusual opportunities that allowed her to achieve a great amount of success at a young age, saying, "I wonder what life would have been like to have a different life.
 I sometimes wish I wasn't always watched or didn't have to worry about been seen somewhere.
 But I've experienced things other girls haven't.
 I've traveled, I'm financially independent, I own a beautiful home and I'm happy with my job.
 I don't have to struggle with the questions a lot of other women do."

-But the famed actress/singer also looks forward to challenges and opportunities for growth, both in her career and personal life.
+Duff also looks forward to challenges and opportunities for growth, both in her career and personal life.
 "I want to grow as a person, and I want to make mistakes," she has stated.
 "I'm human, too.
 So I think I've gotten to a place where I'm really being myself."